|The Mosquitoes (Culicidae) of Nottinghamshire|

 Yet despite the problems with identification, anyone wishing to rise to the challenge would be presented with the opportunity of considerably improving our knowledge of Nottinghamshire's species and their current distribution within the county.

-Any modern study of Mosquitoes taken up now would come at an interesting time, especially since the UK has recently seen an expected addition to the UK species list in the form of the Asian Tiger Mosquito Aedes albopictus (Skuse, 1894) in 2016.
+Any modern study of Mosquitoes taken up now, would certainly come at am interesting time, especially since the UK has recently seen an expected additionto the UK species list, in the form of the Asian Tiger Mosquito Aedes albopictus (Skuse, 1894) in 2016.
 More on this discovery can be found at www.gov.uk.

 Aedes albopictus is just one of several potentially hazardous Mosquitoes, likely to become established in the UK over the next few years, especially with the warming of our climate.
 Aedes aegypti (Linnaeus in Hasselquist, 1762) is another Mosquito, which has already been recorded from the UK on a few occasions, but has so far never been able to colonise.
 Both Aedes aegypti and Aedes albopictus are known vectors of several tropical diseases.
 Vectors are organisms which although not being the cause of the disease itself, directly spread disease or infection from one host to another.
 Mosquitoes for example, are vectors for Malaria, Chikungunya disease, Dengue fever, Japanese encephalitis, Rift Valley fever, Yellow fever, West Nile fever, Sindbis fever and the Zika virus (Source:- the European Centre for Disease Prevention and Control).

-To the best of our knowledge, there are a total of 12 species of Mosquito known from (VC56) Nottinghamshire.
-The majority of UK species have at some time in the past, been subjected to a number of changes in their nomenclature since J.W.
+To the best of our knowledge, there are a total of 13 species of Mosquito known from (VC56) Nottinghamshire.
+The majority of UK species have at some time in the past, been subjected to various changes in nomenclature since J.W.
 Carr produced his book 'The Invertebrate Fauna of Nottinghamshire.
 Nottingham: J.& H. Bell Ltd (1916)'.
 It is considered highly likely, that many will get changed again in the near future.

 Species shown with a red asterisk* are known from historical records only, having produced no post-1960 county records.